wzab/agwb/doc/python.rst

 ------

 If :code:`--python` argument is specified, AGWB generates special :code:`agwb` package, which can be used for simulation or interaction with real hardware.
+To be able to import the package it must be in the path.
+It is left for the user how it is achieved.

 Register interface
 ##################